abhayvikramnayak98/SpotifyDA/README.md

 ![Unique Artists](./unique_artists.png)

+**Note:** The visualizations are done on the data user provided here, so, please download your user data before doing the project.

 Feel free to explore, customize, and share your findings based on the insights gained from the analysis!

 Enjoy exploring your Spotify data! 🎶